Planet of the Apes: Visionaries: Plot

-Suddenly Zaius and gorilla military personnel catches up to Thomas, who runs his escape before stopping after seeing a gigantic object.
-Zira and Cornelius plead to Thomas to run, but he says he has nowhere to go.
-Zaius orders the gorillas to kill Thomas, then leaves.
-Zira and Cornelius ask why Thomas refused to flee, and as the apes leave the scene, it is revealed to be a destroyed Statue of Liberty.
+Zaius and gorilla military personnel catches up to Thomas, who stops after seeing a gigantic object.
+Zira and Cornelius plead to Thomas allows the gorillas to kill him, saying he has nowhere to go.
+As the apes leave the scene, the object is revealed to be a destroyed Statue of Liberty.

 Reception

 Geek.com praised the book, and so did the website FlickeringMyth.com.